Anjrini/ML_Amex/README.md

 # Machine Learning with Amex

-This script uses the classical as well as the new methods of machine learning in order to do a data analysis of the data of the American Express transactions downloaded from their website of Germany.
+This script uses the classical as well ase new methods of machine learning in order to do a data analysis of the American Express transactions downloaded from their website of Germany.

 The methods implemented are:
 - Neural Network: RNN